txt/fss18/web/docs/syllabus.md

 + Weekly solo homeworks (till October): 8 marks (8 homeworks 1 mark each)
      - Homeworks can be resubmitted till you get full marks on them.
 But:
-     - But no homeworks will be accepted after October 15.
+          - No homeworks will be accepted after October 15.
-     - And once you submit homework i+1, your marks for homework 1..i will freeze.
+          - Once you submit homework i+1, your marks for homework 1..i will freeze.
-     - And only 2 homeworks (max) will be marked per student per week (this includes resubmissions)
+          - Only 2 homeworks (max) will be marked per student per week (this includes resubmissions)
-     - And you will lose 0.5 marks for any week where you do not submit a homework
+          - You lose 0.5 marks for any week where you do not submit a homework (including resubmissions)
 + Mid-term Oct 28 (on terminology): 22  marks
 + Solo poster (on current  directions in foundations of software science): 10 marks
     - 2 page paper